nearform/mercurius-apollo-tracing/README.md

 - `apiKey: string`
 - `sendReportsImmediately?: true`
   - useful for lambda-like environment where the whole process exits right after serving the GQL request
-- `flushInterval?: number`
+- `reportIntervalMs?: number`
-  - 20000 is the default value
+  - 10000 is the default value

 ## Performance